balu6914/BCNDM/README.md

 ### Configure git To Use SSH
-Configure `git` to use `ssh` for GitLab, in order to enable `dep` functionality, as explained [here](https://gist.github.com/shurcooL/6927554) - otherwise it will break beacuse it can not handle username/password prompt.
+Configure `git` to use `ssh` for GitLab, in order to enable `dep` functionality, as explained [here](https://gist.github.com/shurcooL/6927554) - otherwise it will break because it can not handle username/password prompt.

 ```
 git config --global url."git@gitlab.com:".insteadOf "https://gitlab.com/"